Mel-iza/Mel-Iza/README.md

 <div align="justify">
    <span style="display: block; text-align: center; font-size: 10px;"

-   Hello, I’m Mel! <b>(She/Her)</b>.
-I work as a Machine Learning Engineer in the Technology and Innovation department at Weni by VTEX.
-My role involves integrating, training, and evaluating AI models using NLP techniques, focusing on LLMs.
-I use Python as my primary language to work on tasks related to natural language generation (NGL) and understanding (NLU).
-My tasks include creating model experiments, tuning hyperparameters, evaluating performance, manipulating artifacts, quantizing models, assist in designing and building workflows for model training and evaluation, and staying updated through research.
+Hello, I’m Mel!
+(She/Her).I work as a Machine Learning Engineer in the Technology and Innovation department at Weni by VTEX.
+I primarily work with deep learning applied to NLP, focusing on large language models (LLMs) and AI Agents.
+As a Machine Learning Engineer, I engage in various tasks, such as developing and optimizing models, fine-tuning hyperparameters, and designing workflows for training, evaluation, and monitoring AI models.

+I’ve been discovering my true passion in Responsible AI & LLM Security.
+I’ve been deepening my knowledge in evaluating model performance with an emphasis on security, developing security metrics, and collecting feedback to improve guardrails and safety policies.
+I actively work on developing processes to assess and enhance model guardrails, designing safety mechanisms, and ensuring responsible AI deployment.

-   I also have experience as a project tutor and learning facilitator in the Data Science and Machine Learning course at Tera, where I helped students with projects.
-I recently graduated in Systems Analysis and Development and hold a bachelor’s degree in Philosophy.
+I recently graduated in Systems Development and hold a bachelor’s degree in Philosophy.
+I completed the Data Science & Machine Learning course at Tera, where I later worked as a project tutor and learning facilitator.
    </span>
 </div>
 :zap: